 Trump’s globe-spanning business ventures have drawn criticism for their potential to create conflicts of interest while he is in office.
-Although the President and Vice President are exempted from federal conflicts of interest law, almost every office-holder in the past 50 years has turned over their assets to be managed by an independent trustee after being elected.
+Although the president and vice president are bothexempted from federal conflicts of interest law, almost everyone who has held the office of president over the past 50 years has turned over their assets to be managed by an independent trustee after being elected.
 Under this financial arrangement, called a “blind trust,” the president would have no knowledge of the trustee’s actions or investments, allowing him to make decisions with a higher degree of impartiality.

 "And this is Ivanka.
 She manages my blind trust…" pic.twitter.com/C4F9ZeKJu5

 Fortunately she kept her eyes closed the whole time to preserve the blind trust. https://t.co/JzoHHsJr79

 — Matt Ford (@fordm) November 18, 2016